 The main industries of the Millaa Millaa area are dairying and tourism and most of the rainforest is now World Heritage-listed so enjoy your stay.

-Millaa Millaa is a small Queensland Rural Location within the local government area of Atherton Tablelands, it is located approximately 1343kms from the capital Brisbane covering an area of 61.51 square kilometers.
+Millaa Millaa is a small Queensland Rural Location within the local government area of Atherton Tablelands, it is located approximately 1343kms from the capital Brisbane covering an area of 61.51 square kilometres.
 Millaa Millaa has a recorded population of 514 residents and is within the Australian Eastern Standard Time zone Australia/Brisbane.

 If you are planning a visit to Millaa Millaa we’ve put together some of the things nearby that you can see or do while you are here.
 These include, places to stay, tours and attractions, some upcoming events and places where you can grab a meal.
 Go ahead, try one of the buttons above.
 Every destination has something worth seeing so start exploring… If you know Millaa Millaa and think we’ve missed something, let us know and we’ll share it here.